-If the state takes custody of all of a parent's children, child support is calculated in the same way as it would be calculated in other cases.
+If the state or another third party entitled to child support has custody of all of a parent's children, child support is calculated in the same way as it would be calculated in other cases.
 In other words, support is equal to the parent's adjusted annual income multiplied by the relevant percentage in paragraph (a)(2) based on the number of children.

-However, this basic calculation does not work when the state takes custody of only some of a parent's children.
-Therefore paragraph (b) of the rule, including the 1.5 multiplier in (b)(3), does not apply.
-In this case, the rule provides that the total support calculation (as calculated for the total number of the parent's children) be reduced to only the proportion of the parent's children of whom the state is taking custody.
-For example, the state might take custody of two of a parent's three children.
-Support would be calculated as the parent's adjusted annual income, multiplied by .33 (the relevant percentage for three children), multiplied by 2/3 (the state has custody of two of the parent's three children).
-Note that the calculation only takes into account children which are either in state custody, substantially supported by the parent or living with the parent.
+However, this basic calculation does not work when the state or other third party has custody of only some of a parent's children.
+In this case, the rule provides that the total support calculation (as calculated for the total number of the parent's children) be reduced to only the proportion of the parent's children of whom the third party has custody.
+For example, the third party might have custody of two of a parent's three children.
+Support would be calculated as the parent's adjusted annual income, multiplied by .33 (the relevant percentage for three children), multiplied by 2/3 (the third party has custody of two of the parent's three children).
+Note that the calculation only takes into account children which are either in third party custody, substantially supported by the parent or living with the parent.
 A child of the parent, for example, living with a relative without substantial support would not be counted in the above calculation.

-Note that the deduction for child support paid for prior children specified in paragraph (a)(1)(B) of the rule would still apply in calculating annual adjusted income.
-The deduction for prior children living with the parent in (a)(1)(C) would not apply because these children are already taken into account as children living with the parent.
+The deduction for prior children in (a)(1) (B) and (C) would not apply because these children are already taken into account as children living with or supported by the parent.